katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_ACCESSIBILITY_LEVELS.md

 Automobile generic_auto = new Automobile();
 Console.WriteLine("Automobiles go {0}", generic_auto.Accelerate());

-// However, the following code does not compile generic_auto.InjectFuel();
+// However, the following line of code does not compile generic_auto.InjectFuel();
 ```